Leopard-2019/Train-Scheduler/README.md

-# Train-Scheduler
+Firebase Assignment - Train Scheduler (Basic)

-train schedule application that incorporates Firebase to host arrival and departure data
+A train schedule application that incorporates Firebase to host arrival and departure data

-In this assignment, a train schedule application that incorporates Firebase to host arrival and departure data.
+In this assignment, a train schedule application incorporates Firebase to host arrival and departure data.
 The app retrieves and manipulates this information with Moment.js.
 The website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.